-7.3.1 What methodology was used to analyze impacts to the transportation system from the Preferred Alternative?
+7.3.1 What methodology was used to analyze impacts to the transportation system from each of the alternatives?

 Assessments of transportation impacts typically rely on population growth projections and regional transportation modeling information, such as travel demand, to confirm likely transportation system impacts and needs.
 The analysis of transportation impacts conducted for the 2007 Comprehensive Plan found that the Build Alternatives at the time would have resulted in a significant number of congested lane miles of roadway and freight mobility.
 C-TRAN service corridors would have experienced substantial delays, and reduced levels of service, and non-motorized facilities and services would have been similarly impacted.
-To address those impacts, in keeping with the concurrency requirements of the GMA, the Clark County 20-Year Transportation Capital Facility Plan (CFP) included over \$950 million in improvements to the road network for the 2004-2024 timeframe.
+To address those impacts, in keeping with the concurrency requirements of the GMA, the Clark County 20-Year Transportation Capital Facility Plan included over \$950 million in improvements to the road network for the 2004-2024 timeframe.
 To prioritize those investments, the six-year Transportation Improvement Plan (TIP) identified \$260 million for the 2007-2012 time period.
 Due to the Great Recession, 8 of the 20 projects in the TIP were completed totaling approximately \$100 million, the Salmon Creek Interchange being one of the largest at nearly \$40 million (see also Section 7.2.1, above).

-The current growth projections considered by the 2014 RTP and this FSEIS are lower than those of the 2007 Comprehensive Plan, and the Preferred Alternative was qualitatively assessed to see how it would respond to and support the findings of the 2014 RTP considering these lower growth rates.
+The current growth projections considered by the 2014 RTP and this SEIS are lower than those of the 2007 Comprehensive Plan, and the four current alternatives were qualitatively assessed to see how they would respond to and support the findings of the 2014 RTP considering these lower growth rates.
+The unique land use patterns of each alternative and where development would likely occur, likely traffic demand, trip distribution, and mode split were all assessed, using data from the 2014 RTP.